halamkim/challenge_14/README.md

 ![Logistic Regression Plot](https://raw.githubusercontent.com/halamkim/challenge_14/main/Logistic%20Regression%20Plot.png)

 **Conclusion**: compared to the baseline model, the logistic regression model performed better from late 2019 to the end of 2020 when the strategy returns underperform the actual returns.

+## Overall Evaluation
+Overall, the best performing plot that was chosen is not beating the actual returns by a lot but rather consistently.
+It takes trial-and-error to find the best performing strategy.
+Hwoever, this proves that what defines "best strategy" is customer-oriented since the best strategy might include low risk and always outperforming the actual market just like the one chosen as the best plot in this challenge.